The Bankrate promise

 There are several types of home insurance policies available, including:

-- HO-1 policies provide bare-bones coverage for a home for perils such as fire, theft and vandalism.
+- HO-1 policies: These provide bare-bones coverage for a home for perils such as fire, theft and vandalism.
 This kind of policy only covers specifically named perils and excludes liability coverage.

-- HO-2 policies provide slightly more coverage than HO-1 policies and include some liability protection.
+- HO-2 policies: These provide slightly more coverage than HO-1 policies and include some liability protection.
 HO-2 policies will cover detached structures, personal belongings and additional living expenses, but only from perils named in the policy.

-- HO-5 policies are the most robust homeowners insurance policies available and cover open perils for both your dwelling and personal property.
-As noted, coverage for open perils means any peril not specifically excluded, and your insurance company will provide a list of perils that are not covered, such as damage due to neglect.
+- HO-5 policies: These are the most robust homeowners insurance policies available and cover open perils for both your dwelling and personal property.
+Coverage for open perils means any peril not specifically excluded.
+Your insurance company will provide a list of perils that are not covered, such as damage due to neglect.

 How much does homeowners insurance cost?